The 2026 football World Cup will be held across the USA, Mexico and Canada between 11th June and 19th July 2026.

 CONMEBOL has been awarded six direct qualifying slots for the finals and one inter-confederation playoff slot.

-The CONMEBOL qualification took the form of one group with 10 teams.
+The CONMEBOL qualification took the form of a single group of 10 teams.
 The group has now concluded.

 Each team played the others in their group home and away.
 The top six teams qualified directly for the 2026 World Cup, whilst the seventh-place team has earned a place in the inter-confederation playoffs.

 Argentina were the first team to assure themselves of qualification, after a decisive 4-1 home victory over Brazil on Matchday 14 guaranteed a top-six finish in the table.
 Ecuador and Brazil then confirmed their qualification for the World Cup finals in the next round of matches.
-Colombia, Uruguay and Paraguay all ensured their place in the finals across the last two matchdays.
+Colombia, Uruguay and Paraguay all secured their places in the finals over the last two matchdays.

-Bolivia finished in seventh place in the table and will play in the inter-confederation play-offs, whilst Venezuela, Peru and Chile were all eliminated.
+Bolivia finished in seventh place in the table but were eliminated in their inter-confederation play-off final.

 CAF (Confederation of African Football)